Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 A paranormal education

-“It’s probably one of my favourite locations in Edmonton for hauntings,” she said, in a November interview, adding that it’s a magnificent piece of architecture in the city.
+“It’s probably one of my favourite locations in Edmonton for hauntings,” she said, in a November 2020 interview, adding that it’s a magnificent piece of architecture.

-That’s when instances of the uncanny started happening.
-And it is alleged that a spirit named Peter was behind them.
-Peter fell to his death from a third-floor window.
+The haunting started when custodian Hlady allegedly used an Ouija board on school property.
+It is alleged that the spirit Peter was behind the haunting, and that Peter fell to his death from a third-floor window.

 “These would come out all by themselves and these things weighed a ton,” Knudsen said, adding voices were also heard in that area.